-The following essay topic analysis examines UNC Kenan-Flagler’s MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines UNC Kenan-Flagler’s MBA admissions essays for the 2022-2023 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-- Tell us what your immediate career goals are and how you will benefit personally and professionally from earning an MBA at Kenan-Flagler Business School.
+- What are your immediate career goals and how will you benefit from earning an MBA at Kenan-Flagler Business School?

-- As the business world continues to evolve, circumstances can change and guide you in a different direction.
+- As the business world continues to evolve, circumstances can change that can guide you in a different direction.
 Should your goals that you provided above not transpire, what other opportunities would you explore?

 Finally, wrap up the essay with a brief statement about another path or two that could lead to your aforementioned long-term plan.
 Ideally, with space permitting, conclude with a statement about understanding that one sometimes needs to be flexible in pursuit of a long-term goal.

-The wording of this prompt signals that comments in this section should be limited to explaining potential liabilities or inconsistencies in one’s application, per the provided list.
-Applicants who chose to respond to this essay should adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.
+For those who need to address potential liabilities or inconsistencies in one’s application in this prompt, adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.

 Clear Admit Resources

 Thanks for reading our analysis of this year’s UNC MBA essay topics!
 As you work on your Kenan-Flagler MBA essays and application, we encourage you to consider all of Clear Admit’s UNC / Kenan-Flagler offerings: